AaTekle/Decision-Tree/README.md

 # Diabetes Prediction using a Decision Tree Algorithm

-This project uses a decision tree algorithm to predict whether a patient has diabetes or not.
+This project uses a decision tree to predict whether a patient has diabetes or not.
 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.

 The project is implemented in Python using the Pandas & Scikit-learn libraries.
 The steps involved are: